 The hope is that artists of our age are aware of the global problems, they are thinking actively about them and they are not content with the course our world is taking.
 Red Line Art Works invites artists worldwide, of any age, to leave a mark for future generations, as proof that they were aware of the state of our world and concerned about it.
 Red Line Art Works shows and promotes art which reflects that we are not just mute consumers, but global citizens with a global awareness and a social conscience.
-However, Chris stressed that the ambition of the project isn’t to campaign for change.
-Its an arts project, not a political campaign.
+However, Chris stressed that this an arts project, not a political campaign.
 The artists needn’t be political activists, and their usual line of work doesn’t necessarily need to be linked with politics.
 Red Line Art Works is a ‘home-base’ for artists and creatives to register their global concerns in their art.
-This in turn helps the members of the audience to validate their concerns.
+This in turn helps the members of the audience to validate their own concerns.

 The project’s website www.redlineartworks.org showcases the best of submissions and lists many of the big global concerns.
 The list is there to provoke thoughts and inspire artists to reflect on these, but it is by no means fixed or final.
 There are many more very big issues facing humanity.
 No previous generation of artists have faced this set of global concerns and Red Line Art Works invites all artists and creative people to respond to this.
 Some contributors choose to create only one piece, but for others the art which started off as one piece, expands into a series, which is always an exciting moment for Chris.
 For example, The Bath-based artist Rita Lazaro’s series 'Labyrinth of Social Conscience' grew out of a few sketches and ‘medals’ she had created.
 It was the most prominent work at the exhibition, with a striking commentary on loan sharks, endless wars and abuse of Third World countries for First World profits.
 Rita’s artwork is a combination of the aforementioned ‘medals’ which convey their message in a 3D form, also translated into a large scale painting.
 Lined up in a row like soldiers, her pieces occupied a whole wall, and the messages became almost overwhelming in their bleak and straightforward exposure of things we often see in the media but perhaps choose to dismiss or overlook.